scampcoder/tomato-timer/README.md

 # Tomato Timer

-Just a simple tomato timer to use while studying
+Just a simple tomato timer to use while studying.